rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotMessage/ChatbotMessage.md

 <br />

 The `<PreviewAttachment>` component displays a modal with a read-only view of the attached file's contents.
-Selecting the "edit" button will trigger the `<AttachmentEdit>` component, which provides an interactive environment where users can make changes to the file.
+Selecting the "edit" button will open the `<AttachmentEdit>` component, which provides an interactive environment where users can make changes to the file.

 <br />